ycm-core/YouCompleteMe/README.md

 ### Why does YCM demand such a recent version of Vim?

-During YCM's development several show-stopper bugs where encountered in Vim.
+During YCM's development several show-stopper bugs were encountered in Vim.
 Those needed to be fixed upstream (and were).
 A few months after those bugs were fixed, Vim trunk landed the `pyeval()` function which improved YCM performance even more since less time was spent serializing and deserializing data between